jlfprf/simple-go-app/README.md

 Testing web programming with golang.

 #Authentication
-It has been created a table to hold sessions information on db.
-The authenticate
+It is necessary to create a session table on the db.
+The authenticate function compares the data from login form with the user in db, then creates a randon string to be saved into session table on db and to used as a session cookie.
+The checkAuth function gets data from cookie session and check to see if it is present in session table on db.